awsdocs/aws-php-developers-guide/doc_source/ses-send-email.md

 + Check your sending quota using [GetSendQuota](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#getsendquota)\.
 + Monitor your sending activity using [GetSendStatistics](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#getsendstatistics)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon SES, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/)\.

-## Check Your Sending Quota<a name="check-your-sending-quota"></a>
+## Check your sending quota<a name="check-your-sending-quota"></a>

 You are limited to sending only a certain amount of messages in a single 24\-hour period\.
 To check how many messages you are still allowed to send, use the [GetSendQuota](https://docs.aws.amazon.com/ses/latest/APIReference/API_GetSendQuota.html) operation\.
 For more information, see [Managing Your Amazon SES Sending Limits](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/manage-sending-limits.html)\.